Royal National Mòd: The Mòd Fringe

 The Mòd draws a large crowd, which leads local venues to put on various events in addition to the official Mòd events.
 These events are collectively referred to as the Mòd Fringe.

+Controversy

+There has been some recent criticism of the "Gold Medal" event, which favours the style of Gaelic singing as adapted into the Victorian era art song tradition, which was popularized in the early 20th century by Marjory Kennedy-Fraser.
+Some 21st century Scottish traditional musicians now allege that the contest has long marginalised more traditional singers like the late Flora MacNeil and their styles.
+This is not a new criticism, however.
+In conversation with American ethnomusicologist Amy Murray, Fr.
+Allan MacDonald (1859–1905), an iconic poet in Scottish Gaelic literature, once said that the choral arrangements of Gaelic songs usually performed at the Mòd during its inception were based on "collections noted both on the staff and in Tonic Sol-Fa, with of course all the twists and turns cut out", and were "As though you were to fit a statue into a box by taking off the nose and ears."

+More recently, Scottish traditional musician Fergus Munro has noted that as Scotland has grown increasingly secularised, as a critic of what he alleges is a growing tendency to exclude both Christian poetry and Gaelic psalm- and hymn-singing from the Mòd.

-To participants, the Mòd is also an opportunity to meet with old friends and make new ones.
-The Mòd is popularly known as the "Whisky Olympics", considered "either a vicious slur or fair comment".
+Furthermore, the Mòd is popularly known as the "Whisky Olympics", which is considered, "either a vicious slur or fair comment".

 Media coverage

 BBC Scotland has traditionally broadcast Mòd highlights on BBC One, BBC Two and Radio nan Gàidheal.
 Since its introduction in 2008, BBC Alba has provided coverage in Gaelic.
-Presenters have included traditional musician, Gaelic speaker and broadcaster, Mary Ann Kennedy and Gaelic broadcaster Cathy Crombie.
+Presenters have included traditional musician, Gaelic speaker and broadcaster, Mary Ann Kennedy and Gaelic broadcaster Cathy MacDonald.

 Past and future festivals

 The Mòd is held each October, and has been held in the following locations throughout Scotland, both Highland and Lowland.

 These are the host locations to date: